mainmatter/mainmatter.com/blog/_posts/2017-10-24-high-level-assertions-with-qunit-dom.md

 #### Promise chains

 If you've used [Ember.js](https://emberjs.com/) for some time you will probably be used to the `andThen` blocks above.
-The reason for them to exist is that Ember.js is older than the `Promise` implementation that came with ES6 and before that existed there was already a need for handling async behavior in tests.
+One of the reasons for them to exist is that Ember.js is older than the `Promise` implementation that came with ES6 and before that existed there was already a need for handling async behavior in tests.